markprzepiora/chibifier/README.md

 Configuration
 -------------

-Shortenr is configured using environment variables.
+Chibifier is configured using environment variables.

 - `REDIS_URL` - The Redis database to use.
 Example:
   `redis://:somepassword@127.0.0.1:6380/2`
-- `SHORTENR_SECRET` - The secret string you must pass as a query param to some routes (namely adding a new URL and fetching stats).
+- `CHIBIFIER_SECRET` - The secret string you must pass as a query param to some routes (namely adding a new URL and fetching stats).
-- `SHORTENR_NAMESPACE` - If this value is `foo`, then Shortenr will create keys in the Redis database with names prefixed by `shortenr-foo:`.
+- `CHIBIFIER_NAMESPACE` - If this value is `foo`, then Chibifier will create keys in the Redis database with names prefixed by `chibifier-foo:`.
-- `SHORTENR_URL_PREFIX` - If set to `x`, then the server will serve code `123` at `/x/123` instead of at `/123`.
+- `CHIBIFIER_URL_PREFIX` - If set to `x`, then the server will serve code `123` at `/x/123` instead of at `/123`.
 This can be useful if you want your URLs to have clever names.